einzbern411/FluidSans-Font-Magisk/README.md

 # FluidSans Font Magisk
-# More Fliud more nice looking to your UI
+# More Fluid more nice looking to your UI
+making your ui look stylish than before
 *by einzbern411